How Your Donation Helps

 Isabella will always be at the forefront of everything we do because, in the end, she is why we are here.
 Isabella left a legacy bigger than her, bigger than the disease.

-We are excited for what the future will bring.
-The momentum is stronger than ever, the focus is broadening, and the mission to help is growing.
-It is up to us now to put the Charlotte community on the map for pediatric cancer research and treatments.
+The momentum is strong, the focus is broadening, and the mission to help is growing.
+It is up to us now to put the Charlotte community on the map for cancer research and treatments.
 It’s up to us to help fund the best possible outcomes for these kids and their families.
+And it’s up to us to ask you to join us.
+To ask for help with something bigger than Isabella, bigger than ourselves.

 - Through community support ISF funded a $1 million leading-edge rare pediatric cancer treatment room at Levine Children’s Hospital, the Isabella Santos Foundation MIBG Suite.
 This treatment is known to be painless and extremely effective in the fight against neuroblastoma.
 Levine Children’s Hospital is one of only 20 children’s hospitals in the country to have this type of rare pediatric cancer therapy room.
 Construction began mid-2018 and was completed in eight months, with the first patient was successfully treated there in December.